Managing Family Finances

 Monthly Folders

 I start my year with twelve folders, labelled with the twelve months.
-While I’ve used regular manilla folders for years and they certainly do the job, this past year I discovered file folders with a clear plastic cover, which I love and recommend.
-I use hanging folders in a file folder box to organize for the year.
+While I’ve used regular manilla folders for years and they certainly do the job, my preferred folder is now the Find It Clear View file folders.

-In the front of the folder, in the clear cover, I keep my Record sheet, where I track financial info and due bills throughout the month.
+At the front of the folder, in the clear cover, I keep my Record sheet, where I track financial info and due bills throughout the month.
+Having the Record Sheet in the clear cover gives me a quick at-at-glance overview for each month without having to even open the folder.
 More on the Record sheet below.

 All bill statements stay in their monthly folder throughout the year.
 On occasion, when I’ve had to look for a particular statement, I know I can go back to the month in question and retrieve it.
 In my file folder box, once a month ends, I move that folder to the back of the box so that the current month is in the front.